iwatake2222/pico-work/pj_voice_assistant_wake_word/README.md

 ## Build
 - Raspberry Pi Pico
     - Follow the steps in README (https://github.com/iwatake2222/pico-work )
-    - You may need to change the project to be built and run, or use this commit ( 7431cfcebcaddd27e6465c229ba9a8c5f52f68dd )
+    - You may need to modify settings to change the project to be built and run, or use this commit ( 7431cfcebcaddd27e6465c229ba9a8c5f52f68dd )
 - PC ( for debugging )
     - Create a project using CMake in this directory
     - A project for Visual Studio 2019 was tested